norton120/pirate_baby/content/posts/50_first_dates_with_memgpt.md

 This "language model operating system" is a starkly contrasting view of how inference services could function to complete complex, multifaceted tasks.
 It also changes the paradigm of "evolution" as an agent; allowing the application to adjust and self-correct.
 Prompts and RAG become correctable elements within a generative "cycle"; if a RAG search is ineffective or prompt misses the mark, it can be re-tried or compensated for on the next turn.
 And most distinctly important from single-turn agent design, the results of this self-managed memory are cumulative.
 This is an absolute necessity for true agency.
 As an Engineer I am very excited about what this could mean; adding stimuli to a well-appointed agent (or cluster of agents) becomes an execution layer that evolves beyond text generation and an ROI that grows exponentially with the complexity of its' charge.
 A language model operating in this fashion is still a language model - a function, not a sentient being - but it crosses a threshold of appearance that is the stuff of Sci-Fi.
 More importantly, it adds a critical element to the generative equation that I just don't see autonomous agency succeeding without: repetition.
 Humans don't immediately think every required thought and blurt out the perfect response in one breath; we take steps, ask questions that uncover new questions, pause to consider internally, and _arrive_ at an answer.
 By bestowing that same capacity on an application, this language model operating system is a new paradigm.

 In building user-facing agents, this is a concept worth focus and cycles.
-Single-turn prompt libraries and slice-and-dice embedding building to RAG away bad responses was the best we co
+Single-turn prompt libraries and slice-and-dice embedding building to RAG away bad responses was the best idea we had in the dark AI days of 6 months ago, but I don't think they will get us where we want to go.
+Lucy became a mom, sailed to Alaska,

 <sub>1.
 Adding context to a prompt and fine-tuning or retraining a model are not really the same thing, but I was willing to take a few liberties with technical accuracy for the sake of clearly demonstrating the subject concepts.</sub>
 <sub>2.
 Note that throughout this writing I am referring to the concepts introduced by the research behind MemGPT, not the implementation itself.
 The nomenclature, pseudo-code, and description of events here are not intended to reflect the software project.</sub>
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5MzM3MDMxNzUsLTQxNDc4Nzk3OSwzNT
+eyJoaXN0b3J5IjpbMTg0MTEyNDE4MywtNDE0Nzg3OTc5LDM1OD
-gxMzc5NDUsLTIxMzA2ODc1NTksLTE1MzA4NTM2NjQsNjc5MjY2
+EzNzk0NSwtMjEzMDY4NzU1OSwtMTUzMDg1MzY2NCw2NzkyNjYz
-MzkwLDg1Mjg1ODQ4LC0xODc3MDYzNzkxLDIxNzI2NTAsLTIwNT
+OTAsODUyODU4NDgsLTE4NzcwNjM3OTEsMjE3MjY1MCwtMjA1Mz
-MxNzU1NTcsLTIwMzM3MjcxNjUsLTEzMjcyMzI3NjUsLTY1NzA2
+E3NTU1NywtMjAzMzcyNzE2NSwtMTMyNzIzMjc2NSwtNjU3MDY5
-OTQzMSw5NDY2ODI4NzcsMTcwOTAxMTU2MiwxMjE5MjUxNjQzLC
+NDMxLDk0NjY4Mjg3NywxNzA5MDExNTYyLDEyMTkyNTE2NDMsLT
-0xOTQ3MTI1NDk4LDEyMjE0NTc3OTgsLTI1NTU1MjUxNiwxODkx
+E5NDcxMjU0OTgsMTIyMTQ1Nzc5OCwtMjU1NTUyNTE2LDE4OTE5
-OTIwNDE1XX0=
+MjA0MTVdfQ==
 -->